HiNC App Anatomy

 Source Code Repositories

-The anatomy covers two codebases in parallel.
-Each page's Source Code Path section lists the file in each repository that implements the same component.
+The anatomy covers two codebases.
+Each page's Source Code Path section lists the implementing file in each repository, but the two are not peers: the web service is the live target, the WPF desktop is the outgoing legacy that the web service replaces.

 HiNC-2025-webservice (current flagship)

 Quasar CLI SPA (Vue 3 + TypeScript + Pinia + Quasar) served by ASP.NET Core.
-This is the primary product delivered to end users today.
+This is the primary product delivered to end users today and the only target for new feature work.

 Architecture Patterns